ibm-cloud-docs/vmwaresolutions/vmonic/faq.md

 {: #faq-patches}
 {: faq}

 IBM provides ongoing updates to the IBM code by deploying the IBM CloudDriver virtual server instance (VSI) on demand.
 Updates and patches for the IBM management components are applied automatically, as needed.
-IBM does not provide ongoing updates to add-on services such as Zerto or Veeam.
+IBM does not provide ongoing updates to add-on services such as Zerto or Veeam®.
 Obtaining and installing these updates is your responsibility.

-Newly deployed ESXi servers and clusters are patched with recent, but not necessarily the most recent, VMware ESXi updates.
+Newly deployed VMware ESXi™ servers and clusters are patched with recent, but not necessarily the most recent, VMware ESXi updates.

 For all other VMware component updates, you must ensure that newly deployed ESXi servers and clusters have the most recent updates that you require. {{site.data.keyword.vmwaresolutions_short}} does not offer support for applying updates and patches for VMware components.
 You must monitor and apply these updates yourself.
 {:important}